-- On a scale between 1-10, how big of deal was this?
+- On a scale of 1-10, how big of deal was this?
 1-10 is just an example.
 You get to choose the scale.

-- On a scale between 1-10, how big was my reaction?
-After journaling about 4-5 incidents, you may many of us notice a pattern that your reactions are almost always bigger than the situation called for.
+- On a scale of 1-10, how big was my reaction?
+After journaling about 4-5 incidents, you may notice a pattern that your reactions are almost always bigger than the situation called for.

 - What beliefs do I hold that might have caused these feelings?
 Look for distorted thinking in these beliefs.
 Some common examples of distorted thinking can be found here.